 4G and 5G signaling controllers: helping network nodes understand each other

-In the core of the 4G signaling network we have the Diameter Agent (DA), as the signaling transfer point handling the communication between Diameter clients and Diameter servers.
-The DA can perform message forwarding between clients and server as well as more complex functions, such as for example the Diameter Routing agent (DRA) or the Diameter Edge agent (DEA).
+In the core of the 4G signaling network, we have the Diameter Agent (DA) as the signaling transfer point, handling the communication between Diameter clients and Diameter servers.
+The DA can perform message forwarding between clients and servers as well as more complex functions, such as, for example, the Diameter Routing Agent (DRA) or the Diameter Edge Agent (DEA).

 It’s of utmost importance for the communication service providers (CSPs) that the DAs can be integrated with all types of network nodes, so they can handle the end-to-end (E2E) communication between end-nodes in a multi-vendor network topology.
 This task can be divided into two areas:

 - The first area is related to the Diameter requirement of establishing a permanent connection between the Diameter peers, which is a process called peering.
 The DA must meet the peer connectivity requirements so a diameter connection can be established.